DevExpress-Examples/asp-net-core-dashboard-localization/readme.md

 ## Example Structure

-The example contains two projects.
-Both projects localize the ASP.NET Core Dashboard control for the German market with the [predefined satellite assemblies](https://docs.devexpress.com/Dashboard/402535/web-dashboard/aspnet-core-dashboard-control/localization#add-predefined-satellite-assemblies).
-The difference between projects is a way used to [format dates, numbers, and currencies](https://docs.devexpress.com/Dashboard/402535#localize-dates-numbers-and-currencies).
+The example contains two projects that show how to use [predefined satellite assemblies](https://docs.devexpress.com/Dashboard/402535/web-dashboard/aspnet-core-dashboard-control/localization#add-predefined-satellite-assemblies) to localize the ASP.NET Core Dashboard control for the German market.
+Each project uses a different approach to [format dates, numbers, and currencies](https://docs.devexpress.com/Dashboard/402535#localize-dates-numbers-and-currencies).

 ### Intl